Max Cleland

 Joseph Maxwell Cleland (August 24, 1942 – November 9, 2021) was an American politician from Georgia.
-A member of the Democratic Party, he was a disabled U.S. Army veteran of the Vietnam War, a recipient of the Silver Star and the Bronze Star for valorous actions in combat, as well as a United States Senator (1997–2003).
+A member of the Democratic Party, he was a disabled U.S. Army veteran of the Vietnam War, a recipient of the Silver Star and the Bronze Star for valorous actions in combat, as well as a United States senator (1997–2003).

 After returning from the Vietnam War having lost three limbs, he entered politics soon after recovering from his injuries.
-From 1971 to 1975, he served as a Georgia State Senator.
+From 1971 to 1975, he served as a Georgia state senator.
 He also served as Administrator of Veterans Affairs under President Jimmy Carter from 1977 to 1981 and as Georgia Secretary of State from 1982 to 1996 before being elected to a single term in the United States Senate.
 After leaving the Senate in 2003, he served on the board of directors of the Export-Import Bank of the United States from 2003 to 2007, a presidentially appointed position.
 From 2009 to 2017, he served as Secretary of the American Battle Monuments Commission.

 Early life and military service

 Cleland was born on August 24, 1942, in Atlanta, the son of Juanita Wilda (Kesler) and Joseph Hughie Cleland.
-He grew up in Lithonia, Georgia, and graduated from Stetson University in the class of 1964, where he was a member of the Lambda Chi Alpha fraternity.
+He grew up in Lithonia, Georgia, and graduated from Lithonia High School and then from Stetson University in the class of 1964, where he was a member of the Lambda Chi Alpha fraternity.
 Cleland was named outstanding senior in high school.
-He went on to receive a master's degree from Emory University (Georgia).
+He went on to receive a master's degree from Emory University.

 Cleland then served in the United States Army during the Vietnam War, attaining the rank of captain.
 He was awarded the Silver Star and the Bronze Star for valorous action in combat, including during the Battle of Khe Sanh on April 4, 1968.